Emily Condon

-Emily Rose Condon (born 1 September 1998) is an Australian football (soccer) player who currently plays for Adelaide United in the Australian W-League.
+Emily Rose Condon (born 1 September 1998) is an Australian football (soccer) player for Adelaide United in the Australian W-League.
+She became the first women's player to achieve 100 appearances for Adelaide United in March 2024.

 Club career

 Condon made her debut for Adelaide United on 5 January 2014, in the team's 2–0 victory over Canberra United.
-Upon being substitute onto the pitch in the 59th minute, she became the youngest ever woman to play for Adelaide United.
+Upon her substitution onto the pitch in the 59th minute, she became the youngest woman to play for Adelaide United.

 In the subsequent match, on 11 January 2014, Condon scored her first goal in the 76th minute of a 1–1 draw with Western Sydney Wanderers.